 Rezoning or Change to Land Use Required?
-Yes

-Proposed General Plan Land Use Residential Medium-High - 17 to 30

-Proposed Zoning M-30

-Vacant or Non-Vacant 1 non-vacant parcel, the rest vacant

-Proposed Density (units per acre) 17 to 30

-Realistic Units 228 lower-income units

-Existing residential units on site 0

-Small or Large Site?
+Yes Proposed General Plan Land Use Housing Element Sites Residential Medium-High - 17 to 30 Proposed Zoning Housing Site Planned-Unit District M-30 Vacant or Non-Vacant 1 non-vacant parcel, the rest vacant Proposed Density (units per acre) 17 to 30 Realistic Units 228 lower-income units Existing residential units on site 0 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

 This set of parcels is known as Las Deltas and all parcels are owned by the Contra Costa County Housing Authority.
 Nearly all parcels are vacant except for the parcel with the community center which will remain with development of a new project.
+The Housing Authority has been undergoing a planning process to redevelop the site with the goals of: Stabilizing and improve the neighborhood; Enabling new wealth building opportunities and self-sufficiency for North Richmond families; and enabling a right to return for those who lived at Las Deltas at the time of its closure.
+The process is identified here: Las Deltas Redevelopment - Contra Costa Housing Authority (contracostaha.org)

-SITE 22: N. BROADWAY AVE.
+SITE 212: N. BROADWAY AVE.
 AND ALFARO AVE.

 Parcel Number(s) 096041001, 096041013, 096041026

 Street 187, 195, and 199 N Broadway Avenue

 Site Size (acres) 1.06 acres total; 096041001: 0.33 acres, 096041013: 0.35 acres, 096041026: 0.37 acres

 Community Bay Point

 Current General Plan Single Family Residential

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Residential Medium-High - 17 to 30
+Proposed General Plan Land Use Housing Element Sites Residential Medium High - 17 to 30

-Proposed Zoning M-30
+Proposed Zoning Housing Site Planned-Unit District M-30

 Vacant or Non-Vacant Vacant

 Proposed Density (units per acre) 17 to 30

 Realistic Units 26 lower-income units

 Existing residential units on site 0

 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.